Hilbert system: Conservative extensions

-It is common to include in a Hilbert-style deduction system only axioms for implication and negation.
+It is common to include in a Hilbert system only axioms for the logical operators implication and negation towards functional completeness.
 Given these axioms, it is possible to form conservative extensions of the deduction theorem that permit the use of additional connectives.
 These extensions are called conservative because if a formula φ involving new connectives is rewritten as a logically equivalent formula θ involving only negation, implication, and universal quantification, then φ is derivable in the extended system if and only if θ is derivable in the original system.
-When fully extended, a Hilbert-style system will resemble more closely a system of natural deduction.
+When fully extended, a Hilbert system will resemble more closely a system of natural deduction.